Volunteering with VTS

 VTS standing administrative committees report to the Board of Governors for specific areas of Society activities, including coordination of chapters and chapter development, selection of candidates for Society awards, review of applications for IEEE Fellow title, etc. These committees and their roles are listed in section VIII.3 of the Society by-laws.
 Most standing committees welcome the addition of new active members.
 Committee members should ideally have some relevant prior experience in the committee’s field within the IEEE, but this is not a requirement.
 For more information, contact the chair of the corresponding committee.

 Invigorate your local professional community – VTS Chapters

-The VT Society maintains a network of more than 40 local chapters worldwide.
+VTS maintains a network of more than 40 local chapters worldwide.
 They form local networking hubs for professionals working in the field of vehicular technology.
 Whether you are part of an IEEE section where a chapter exists and want to give a hand, or you want to start a new chapter in your area, you will find the experience of interacting with your peers rewarding both at the professional and personal levels.
 For more information, contact your local chapter chair or regional chapter coordinator.

 Lead your technical field – VTS Technical Committees

 VTS has a series of technical committees that are active in a particular sub-area of the VTS fields of interest: Personal Land Mobile Radio, Propagation, Motor Vehicles, Land Transportation, Vehicular Power and Propulsion.
 If you are interested in any of these areas, get in contact with one of the committee chairs to discuss how you could contribute to their activities which range from helping in organizing technical conference programs to developing tools for practitioners.

 Define the next generation technologies – VTS-sponsored Standards Committees